hyper-expanse/npm-deploy-git-tag/readme.md

 There are two ways to use `@hutson/npm-deploy-git-tag`, either as a CLI tool, or programmatically.

-To learn how `@hutson/npm-deploy-git-tag` can be used to automatically deploy your project after you've pushed new changes to your repository, which we highly recommend, please see the _Continuous Integration and Delivery (CID) Setup_ section below.
+To learn how `@hutson/npm-deploy-git-tag` can be used to automatically deploy your project after you've pushed new changes to your repository, please see the _Continuous Integration and Delivery (CID) Setup_ section below.

 **CLI Tool**

-Then call `@hutson/npm-deploy-git-tag` from within your project's top folder:
+Call `@hutson/npm-deploy-git-tag` from within your project's top folder:

 ```bash
 $(yarn bin)/npm-deploy-git-tag